nateewall/AutomatedPathologyDetection/README.md

-# MSDSCapstone
+# Automated Pathology Detection

-The following repository is for the our MSDS Capstone project.
-Details from this project will be included upon completion
+The following repository for code and results of a project to identify pathologies in chest x-rays using CNN.